The Olsen Gang's Last Trick

 The Olsen Gang's Last Trick (Olsen-bandens sidste stik) is a 1998 Danish comedy film directed by Tom Hedegaard and Morten Arnfred, and starring Ove Sprogøe.
 The film was the 14th and last in the Olsen Gang-series.
+This film was a latecomer after a 17-year break, when the other films were recorded with an annual premiere or close to it in the period 1968–1981.